sjacob2019/Credit-Card-Fraud-Detection/README.md

 For our particular dataset, unsupervised learning becomes particularly useful.
 Because of confidentiality issues, the original data and labels are not provided.
 Our dataset only contains numerical input variables that are the result of a PCA transformation.
 Although we have simulated data, it is still inconvenient to integrate our models with real-world datasets because they are unlikely to be labeled.
 However, by applying unsupervised clustering algorithm such as GMM(Gaussian Mixture Models) we could circumvent this problem.

 Specifically, we experimented with various unsupervised learning methods, including probabilistic clustering algorithm GMM as well as deterministic clustering algorithms K-means and DBSCAN.
 By comparing these three methods, we try to look at which method would yield better accuracy for our dataset.
-Additionally, we also experimented with different preprocessing strategies to handle imbalance dataset such as ours.

 ## K-Means